Professional Researchers Tracing YOUR Genealogy

 *Strong (Fort), Long Island, MA (base camp)

-Enemy alien internment camp:
+Enemy alien internment camps:

-Boston, Suffolk County, MA (temporary detention station)
+East Boston INS Detention Facility, Suffolk County, MA (temporary detention station) (German, Italian)

 Cemeteries:

 Fort Devens Post Cemetery, Ft.
-Devens, MA
+Devens, MA, active military installation.

 For more information about these camps, please see: